 WGEF believes that women are natural leaders, and when given opportunities and access will be a transformative force for peace, democracy, security and equality.

 Our program is robust, and becoming a vital part of the community, offering women economic opportunity and a chance to create a better life for herself and her children.
 Our location in Gulu and reputation in the community bring in new clients, ideas and possibilities everyday.

-To address the issue of menstrual health, and the challenges women face with regards to access, hygiene and socio-cultural stigma, Women’s Global Empowerment Fund (WGEF) is launching the Healthy Periods Initiative – improving health, creating livelihoods.
+To address the issue of menstrual health, and the challenges women face with regards to access, hygiene and socio-cultural stigma, Women’s Global Empowerment Fund launched the Healthy Periods Initiative – improving health, creating livelihoods.

 Just imagine attending school without toilets or drinking water.
 Imagine attending a school with a single latrine for all the students, or that the latrine is smelly, with no toilet paper and the door no longer closes.
 Just imagine attending one of these schools when you have your period.

-Thru the purchase of a manufacturing unit, WGEF clients will produce a low cost sanitary product.
-From a grassroots level, we plan to inform, educate and provide resources to assist in the development of successful social enterprises that provide safe and sanitary resources for all women in their communities.
+The Healthy Periods Initiative drives economic and socio-cultural change through enterprise and education.
+From a grassroots level, we inform, educate and provide resources to assist in the development of successful social enterprises that provide safe and sanitary resources for all women in their communities.

 To address the issue of gender inequality, violence, land rights, food security, HIV/AIDS and other issues facing women in northern Uganda, Women’s Global Empowerment Fund created and hosts a drama festival, Kikopo Pa Mon.
 Women in our Credit Plus program create original plays highlighting their stories using music, drama, and dance.